-Astonished by the intimate degree of access that we had to the remains of the once-prominent city, we had a picnic lunch on the seats of the old amphitheater, then strolled through the thermal baths, and past the old aqueducts and city walls.
-We walked among ornately-carved marble sarcophagi which are scattered throughout Salona’s cemetery.
+Astonished by the intimate degree of access that we had to the remains of the once-prominent city, we had a picnic lunch on the seats of the old amphitheater.
+Afterward, we strolled through the thermal baths, and past the old aqueducts and city walls.
+We then walked among the ornately-carved marble sarcophagi, which are scattered throughout Salona’s cemetery.
 Many of the ancient tombs had cracked or were missing lids, reminding us of a conversation we had with Split locals who said their friends had found ancient trinkets at Salona decades earlier.
 Having also recently visited the Split Archaeological Museum, which contains many of the portable relics unearthed at Salona, we were better able to piece together what the community must have once looked like.

 My most memorable moment of the excursion occurred as we walked through the Porta Caesarea, a once-monumental gate that led to the heart of ancient Salona.
-Ruts were etched onto the stone road on which we were walking, evoking images of Roman wagons and carts, and the thousands of people who literally left a mark there thousands of years ago.
-The sun’s last beams of the day cast a warm glow on the tracks, as the silhouette of a female figure and her dog appeared.
+Ruts had long before been etched onto the stone road on which we were walking, evoking images of Roman wagons and carts, and the thousands of people who literally left their mark there.
+The sun’s last beams of the day cast a warm glow on the tracks, and the silhouette of a female figure and her dog appeared.
 Slowly, the duo came into focus.
-When I saw the woman’s modern clothes and the dog’s leash, I shifted forward a few millennia, back to the present moment.
+When I saw the woman’s modern clothes and the dog’s leash, I shifted forward a few millennia, back to the present.

 Salona enlivened my exploratory spirit, satisfied my hunger for history, and left me wanting to learn more about the Roman Empire.
-It’s my hope that it will someday soon be preserved for future generations to savor, as we were so lucky to do.
+It’s my hope that it will soon be preserved so future generations can savor it, too.

 From the most obscure ancient Roman sites to those that are already popular with visitors, what destinations do you find remarkable?